-You can try SolarWinds Network Performance Monitor through a free and fully functional 30-day trial.
+You can try SolarWinds Network Performance Monitor through a free and fully functional 30-day free trial.

 ManageEngine OpManager is an integrated solution for network management that makes network management easy and effective.
 It lets network and IT administrators do several things at once, such as monitoring network performance, analyzing bandwidth, managing configuration, managing firewalls, monitoring storage, managing IP addresses (IPAM), and managing switch ports (SPM).

 - Acts as an SNMP manager and constantly checks the health status of devices.

 - Gets SNMP Traps and sends out alerts when a device has a problem.

 - Sets up performance limits and finds system problems.